bcgov/entity/.github/ISSUE_TEMPLATE/techdebt.md

 ---
 name: tech debt
-about: Describe tech debt and why we need to do solve it
+about: Describe tech debt & why we need to solve it
 title: ''
 assignees: ''